The Brazilian Rainbow Boa, as their colorful name might imply, is one of the most stunningly beautiful snakes in the world.

 |Easy to feed requiring only weekly meals||Shy and aggressive during handling|

 The Brazilian Rainbow Boa is relatively easy to care for requiring minimal lighting, some heating, and a daily misting.
 They only eat once a week, and their diet consists of small rodents.

-They are, however, not easy to handle and may bite.
+They are, however, not easy to handle when young and may bite.
 Because of this, they are not suited for beginner snake owners.
 Many beginners start with a Ball Python, or other more docile boas such as the Sand or Rosy.

 This species is best known for its rainbow glow, and snake owners value them for the beauty that they possess.